htool/signalk-polar-performance-plugin/README.md

 ### Plugin options
 In the plugin configuration you can toggle the following options:
- - Enable calculation of beat/upwind and run/gybe/downwind angle
+ - Enable calculation/sending of beat/upwind and run/gybe/downwind angle
- - Enable calculation of beat/upwind and run/gybe/downwind VMG
+ - Enable calculation/sending of beat/upwind and run/gybe/downwind VMG
+ - Enable sending Target TWA
+ - Enable calculation of Optimum Wind Angle (difference between TWA and beat/run angle (depends on beat/run angle)
+ - Enable sending of maximum speed angle and boat speed for a given TWS
  - Enable calculation of Optimum Wind Angle (difference between TWA and beat/run angle (depends on beat/run angle)

 ## Calculated performance data